 More at the Institute of Medical Illustrators, imi.org.uk.

-Clinical scientists in audiology

-identify and assess hearing and balance disorders.
-They recommend and provide rehabilitation and management for patients' conditions, to improve their quality of life.
+Clinical scientists in audiology identify and assess hearing and balance disorders.
+They recommend and provide rehabilitation and management for rehabilitation and management for patients' conditions, to improve their quality of life.